Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 * [FIP21](https://github.com/Forest-Protocols/forest-AI/discussions/21) **Shannon Entropy[^48] over Purchase Vector**.

 Given the architecture of the system and its requirement to purchase Services before use, it's very likely that sybils will only interact with Providers that they control.
-Hence, low entropy of the purchase vector is a strong indicator of a sybil attack.
+Hence, low Shannon entropy of the purchase vector is a strong indicator of a sybil attack.

 Let:

-- $S = \{(p_a, v_a) : a \in \mathcal{A}_u\}$
+- S be the set of unique protocol–provider pairs:
-  be the set of unique protocol–provider pairs.
+$$S = \{(p_a, v_a) \mid a \in \mathcal{A}_u\}$$

 - $P_{ij}$ is the normalized value weight for each pair: